tum-pbs/pbdl-book/diffphys-discuss.md

 ✅ Pro:
 - uses physical model and numerical methods for discretization
 - efficiency of selected methods carries over to training
-- tight coupling of physical models and NNs possible
+- tight coupling of physical models and ANNs possible

 ❌ Con:
 - not compatible with all simulators (need to provide gradients)